exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 5. Remove the top card from the stack

-Return a copy of the stack which has had the card at the top of the stack removed.
+Implement the function `removeTopCard(_:)` that returns a copy of the stack which has had the card at the top of the stack removed.

 ```swift
 removeTopCard([3, 2, 6, 4, 8])